 It's a very bad idea to start mapping customer journeys because it's on hype or because other companies do it.
 Methods other businesses use may not always work for your business too.
 Even if tomorrow Elon Musk or Bill Gates tweet that customer journey mapping is cool, and your company will skyrocket using this process, this doesn't mean that you should immediately start the process.

 So, I’ve told you about five major mistakes to avoid when building a customer journey map.
 I hope these tips will help you build a useful and reliable map.
-Together with other tools, it should lead your business to success.
-Good luck!
+Together with larger platform tools like customer experience management software, it will lead you and your business to success!